Bereavement Support Groups

 2SLGBTQIA+ Grief Virtual Support Group

-Losing a loved one is never easy, and navigating grief as a 2SLGBTQIA+ person can bring unique challenges.
+The death of a loved one is never easy, and navigating grief as a 2SLGBTQIA+ person can bring unique challenges.
 This support group provides a safe, affirming space to share your experiences, process emotions, and find comfort among others who understand.

 Together, we’ll create a compassionate community where all identities and relationships are honored.
 Whether you’ve lost a partner, friend, family member, or community member, you don’t have to go through this alone.